Zenodia/Triton_Pytorch_multimodels_cuda11/README.md

-This repository an minimalistic experiment on Triton serving multiple models ( 2 to be exactly with pytorch) using latest CUDA 11 and TensorRT7.X
+This repository my minimalistic experiment on Triton serving multiple models ( 2 to be exactly with pytorch) using latest CUDA 11 and TensorRT7.X
+It is provided as is and is not maintained regularly, this is not meant as an official repo and user discretion is advised.
+big thanks to Anas Abidin aabidin@nvidia.com , his triton and tensorRT deepdive webniar is brilliant, my experiment is completely based on his work!

+# where to get the data
+download the dataset from kaggle [facial expression](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge) unzip the fer2013.csv and put it under NB_images folder or you can get the donwloaded csv file from  [my google drive](https://drive.google.com/file/d/1eowMqIJxDe8bM6EacR6ibBR6VUbSqqWl/view?usp=sharing)

 # Setting up the environment